 Spidey is swinging to theaters once again this year with #SpiderManHomecoming.
 This time, our favorite wall-crawler is pitted against three villains: The Vulture (Michael Keaton), The Tinkerer (Michael Chernus) and Shocker (#BokeemWoodbine).

 We already saw Keaton's dominating appearance via various pieces of promotional material and a trailer and the Tinkerer's look is easier to piece together.
-But Shocker has been a bit of a pain in the butt for us as we haven't had an official look at costume yet.
+But Shocker has been a bit of a pain in the butt for us as we haven't had an official look at his full-on bad guy costume yet.